eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

     conflicts when merging.
 -->

-* Removed `libc_platform` feature in favor of `platform_binding` build
-  configuration which is set via environment variable [#1374](https://github.com/eclipse-iceoryx/iceoryx2/issues/1374)
+* Removed `libc_platform` feature, platforms that support the crate `libc` will now automatically use it [#1374](https://github.com/eclipse-iceoryx/iceoryx2/issues/1374)

 ### API Breaking Changes